Not getting sound from Duet

 Using Duet with DAW or audio playback software:

-• Launch 'Apogee Maestro' from your Applications folder, go to the 'Output' tab and set the Speaker output and Headphone output to 'Out 1-2' (the drop-down menus under the software output knobs)
+• Launch 'Apogee Maestro 2' or 'Apogee Control 2' (whichever one you're using) from your Applications folder, locate the output channels (in the 'Output' tab of Maestro or in the right-side 'Monitor Sidebar' of Control2) and set the Speaker output and Headphone output to 'Out 1-2' (the drop-down menus under the software output knobs)

-• Confirm that the mute or dim buttons aren't engaged in Maestro's output tab.
+• Confirm that the mute or dim buttons aren't engaged in Maestro's output tab or Control2's Monitor Sidebar.

 Using Duet without any software- input directly to output:

-• Launch 'Apogee Maestro' from your Applications folder, go to the 'Output' tab and set the Speaker output and Headphone output to 'Mixer' (the drop-down menus under the software output knobs)
+• Launch 'Apogee Maestro 2' or 'Apogee Control 2' (whichever one you're using) from your Applications folder, locate the output channels (in the 'Output' tab of Maestro or in the right-side 'Monitor Sidebar' of Control2) and set the Speaker output and Headphone output to 'Mixer' (the drop-down menus under the software output knobs)

-• Confirm that the mute or dim buttons aren't engaged in Maestro's output tab.
+• Confirm that the mute or dim buttons aren't engaged in Maestro's output tab or Control2's Monitor Sidebar.

 For more on using the Maestro Mixer, see this article: Read More